 Crews perform a wide variety of conservation work throughout the state.
 Some examples include:

-AmeriCorps Education Award upon completion of the program that
+AmeriCorps Education Award upon completion of the program.
+They can use

 expenses as a supplement to any GI Bill benefits earned.
 They

 also attend a series of paid trainings throughout the year such

 as advanced wilderness first aid, wild land firefighting and

 pumps and saws, and flood and hazardous material response.

 The WCC also provides transitional assistance and aid in providing contacts and information for the many programs available to Veterans.
 This transition from military to AmeriCorps service will enable veterans to continue serving their communities and country while gaining new skills, certifications and experience in the environmental field.

 The Veteran Conservation Corps is made possible by a partnership with the Washington Department of Natural Resources, Washington Department of Veterans Affairs, and United States Forest Service.
 The 2011 Puget SoundCorps legislation provided funding for veteran-specific opportunities and waived the 18-25 age requirement for Gulf War II Era military veterans.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm